RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

   	D: Denial of Service
    	E: Elevation of Privileges

 ### Question # 25 - It is very likely that your organization’s users will use unapproved application programming interfaces (APIs), especially in a bring your own device (BYOD) environment, because _______________.
-A. Users are constantly trying to break the security of your environment
+A. Users are constantly trying to break the security of your environment.
-B. APIs can’t ever be secure
+B. APIs can’t ever be secure.
-C. Hackers are constantly infiltrating all APIs
+C. Hackers are constantly infiltrating all APIs.
-D. Users enhance their productivity however they can
+D. Users enhance their productivity however they can.
 Answer: D.

 **Users in the production environment will leverage whatever tools and techniques they can in order to get their job done in a better, faster way, often regardless of whether this complies with security policies**.

 All the other options are untrue and therefore cannot be the correct answer.
 For test-taking purposes, be very suspicious of words like, “constantly” and “can’t ever” in answer choices.

 ### Question # 26 - Some current software developers are not aware of security problems within the programs they’re creating because _______________.
-A. Young programmers are not nearly as disciplined in their coding practices as older programmers
+A. Young programmers are not nearly as disciplined in their coding practices as older programmers.
-B. Some current programmers don’t write code line by line and instead use code component libraries
+B. Some current programmers don’t write code line by line and instead use code component libraries.
-C. Coding languages have not been secure for 20 years
+C. Coding languages have not been secure for 20 years.
-D. Users are not clear in defining their requirements at the outset of the software development lifecycle (SDLC)
+D. Users are not clear in defining their requirements at the outset of the software development lifecycle (SDLC).
 Answer: B.

 Because many programs are currently constructed from “building block” components found in code libraries, any security issues within specific components may not be understood or identified by coders who don’t know the code inside the component.